kawaiiDango/pano-scrobbler/faq.md

 ### [android] Where is the scrobble from mic feature?

-In-app scrobble from mic has been removed, in favour of scrobbling from Shazam/AutoShazam, Audile, Pixel's Now Playing or Ambient Music Mod.
+In-app scrobble from mic has been removed, in favor of scrobbling from Shazam/AutoShazam, Audile, Pixel's Now Playing or Ambient Music Mod.

 ### [android] Where are the Tasker intents?